Achieving Big Goals With Small Steps

 How can we possibly fit all of it into our lives?

-Reminds me of a story…
+This question reminds me of a story…

 She’d been an author all of her life, but she wanted to use her writing skills in a new way, so she took courses in marketing and set to work on helping others learn how to promote their services.